tamakhusunder/facial_recognition/README.md

 used dlib for face recognization run in jupyter

+1.face-cap.ipynb:
+-used to capture 1000 or as per required number and store in faces.
-add folder called 'faces' to run face-cap.ipynb
+-add folder called 'faces' to run face-cap.ipynb.

+2.model_training.ipynb
-need folder of facesqq with validation folder and train folder inside it, to run webcam_recognizer
+-need folder of facesqq with validation folder and train folder inside it, to run model_training.ipynb.
+-train the photo capture from face-cap or own dataset.
+-save data in .md5

+3.webcam_recognizer.ipynb:
+-use to recognize the face train from model_training.
+-load the data from .md5

+4.index_gui.py:
+-basic gui using tkinter
+-it requires .py files not .ipynb